https://invisible-island.net/ncurses/man/

 o NetBSD copied this feature of ncurses in 2001.
 PDCurses follows

-the SVr4 model, deleting only the standard WINDOW structures.
+the SVr4 model, deleting only the standard WINDOW structures and

-Different implementations may disagree regarding the level of some
+Implementations disagree regarding the level of abstraction applicable

-functions.
-For example, SCREEN (returned by newterm) and TERMINAL
+to a function or property.
+For example, SCREEN (returned by newterm)

-(returned by setupterm(3x)) hold file descriptors for the output
+and TERMINAL (returned by setupterm(3x)) hold file descriptors for the

-stream.
-If an application switches screens using set_term, or switches
+output stream.
+If an application switches screens using set_term, or

-terminals using set_curterm(3x), applications which use the output file
+switches terminals using set_curterm(3x), applications using the output

-descriptor can have different behavior depending on which structure
+file descriptor can behave differently depending on the structure

 o NetBSD's baudrate function uses the descriptor in TERMINAL.